Melissa Schuman

-Melissa Amber Schuman (born August 21, 1984) is an American singer and actress best known for being a member of the American girl group Dream and their platinum hit "He Loves U Not".
+Melissa Amber Schuman (born August 21, 1984) is an American singer and actress best known as a member of the American girl group Dream and for their platinum hit "He Loves U Not".

-Schuman gained some success in acting with appearances in movies, including Love Don't Cost a Thing, The Hollow and Silent Scream.
-Schuman has appeared on The Tonight Show with Jay Leno and hosted TRL.
+Schuman also gained some success in acting with appearances in films including Love Don't Cost a Thing, The Hollow, and Silent Scream.
+She has also appeared on The Tonight Show with Jay Leno and hosted TRL.

 Career

 In 2002, after Schuman announced she was leaving Dream to focus on her acting career and a solo album, she appeared in Love Don't Cost a Thing and The Hollow, and starred in Silent Scream.
-She recorded a song with The Hollow costar Nick Carter called "There for Me" in 2004.
+She recorded a song with The Hollow co-star Nick Carter called "There for Me" in 2004.

-She had plans to release her first single "Don't" but the single and solo album were scrapped, however on November 16, 2010, the single was released to iTunes.
+She had plans to release her first single, "Don't", but the single and solo album were scrapped.
+However, on November 16, 2010, the single was released on iTunes.

-On November 15, 2010, Schuman's previously unreleased solo album Stereotyped was released to iTunes.
+On November 15, 2010, Schuman's previously unreleased solo album Stereotyped was released on iTunes.

 2008–2012: Lady Phoenix

-On January 28, 2008, Schuman reported that she would be forming a new music group with former Dream bandmate Ashley Poole, and would be auditioning for girls and even starring in a reality show to detail the new group's formation.
+On January 28, 2008, Schuman announced that she would be forming a new music group with former Dream bandmate Ashley Poole and would be auditioning for members, with plans for a reality show documenting the group’s formation.

-In 2012, Schuman confirmed that Lady Phoenix had disbanded following Ashley Poole's departure from the group and the reality show was not picked up by any networks.
+In 2012, Schuman confirmed that Lady Phoenix had disbanded following Ashley Poole's departure from the group, and the planned reality show was not picked up by any network.

 2015–2016: Dream comeback

-On May 11, 2015, the original members of Dream got together for a mini-reunion and posted a video online performing a cappella version of their 2000 single "He Loves U Not" and the video quickly went viral with over 23,000 views and gained online attention from MTV, Seventeen Magazine, and other media sites.
+On May 11, 2015, the original members of Dream reunited for a mini-reunion and posted a video online performing an a cappella version of their 2000 single "He Loves U Not".
+The video quickly went viral, gaining over 23,000 views and receiving attention from MTV, Seventeen Magazine, and other media outlets.

-On May 29, 2015, the original members of Dream all announced they were making a comeback and launched Twitter and Facebook pages.
-The Twitter page gained over 21,000 followers since its launch.
+On May 29, 2015, the original members of Dream announced a comeback and launched Twitter and Facebook pages.
+The Twitter account gained over 21,000 followers following its launch.

-On December 17, 2015, Dream recorded and released a studio recording of "O Holy Night" as a treat to fans for the holidays while they work on new music scheduled for 2016.
+On December 17, 2015, Dream recorded and released a studio version of "O Holy Night" as a holiday release for fans while working on new music planned for 2016.

-On July 8, 2016, Dream joined other Y2K bands O-Town, Ryan Cabrera and 98 Degrees on the My2K Tour performing in 39 cities across the United States.
-Dream also performed at The MixTape Festival at Hershey Stadium alongside Paula Abdul, New Kids on the Block, Boyz II Men, 98 Degrees, O-Town and Ryan Cabrera.
+On July 8, 2016, Dream joined other Y2K-era acts, including O-Town, Ryan Cabrera, and 98 Degrees, on the My2K Tour, performing in 39 cities across the United States.
+Dream also performed at The MixTape Festival at Hershey Stadium alongside Paula Abdul, New Kids on the Block, Boyz II Men, 98 Degrees, O-Town, and Ryan Cabrera.

-On August 2, 2016, Dream released their first single together in 15 years titled "I Believe" on iTunes and Spotify.
+On August 2, 2016, Dream released their first single in 15 years, titled "I Believe", on iTunes and Spotify.

-On October 5, 2016, Dream member Ashley Poole announced via Snapchat and Facebook that Dream has once again disbanded and a new album will not be released.
+On October 5, 2016, Dream member Ashley Poole announced via Snapchat and Facebook that the group had once again disbanded and that a new album would not be released.